 All SAEs / SUSARs occurring from the time of randomisation to the final follow up visit at day 90 must be recorded on the STRESS-L SAE Report Form and emailed to the coordinating centre within 24 hours of the research staff becoming aware of the event.
-In particular, bradycardia (HR <50 bpm) with haemodynamic compromise requiring intervention, heart block, significant hypotension requiring intervention, arrhythmia with haemodynamic compromise requiring intervention should be recorded.
+In particular, bradycardia (HR <50 bpm) with haemodynamic compromise requiring intervention, heart block, significant hypotension requiring intervention, arrhythmia with haemodynamic compromise requiring intervention should be recorded (see page 26).
+Events must be reported for patients in the control and interventional arm.